 It began with the dream of an eight-year-old boy.
-Ever since reading the biography of Henry Ford, Bill Wright, president and CEO of Wright Manufacturing, dreamed of following in the manufacturing genius’ footsteps.
+Ever since reading the biography of Henry Ford, Bill Wright, CEO of Wright Manufacturing, dreamed of following in the manufacturing genius’ footsteps.

 In 1981, Bill established the lawn maintenance company, “Lawn-Wright.”
 Yet the successful company was plagued by a nagging problem: the grass catchers kept falling apart.
 So Bill designed an all-steel catcher that would stand the test of time.
 In response to the catcher’s great popularity, Wright’s company soon began mass-producing them.
 It marked the birth of the industry’s best-selling grass catcher, the Grass Gobbler™.

 As the manufacturing aspect of the company grew, so did the maintenance side.
 The homegrown business had outgrown its simple routing system, and Mr. Wright worked to develop a new computerized routing program that could handle the increased volume.
 Over time, the project developed into the Computerized Lawn Industry Program (CLIP™) and became the third leg of the flourishing business.

 In 1988, Jim Velke, one of the lawn maintenance mechanics, began working on a device that would enable the operator of a walk-behind mower to ride instead of walk.
 As a result, the first single-wheel stand-on sulky, the Velke™,was introduced.